GoogleChromeLabs/perf-track/README.md

 **Can this data tell me which frameworks are faster and more performant than others?**

 Perf Track aggregates results for certain frameworks.
-Conclusions cannot be drawn on the performance of a particular framework just by using this data.
+Conclusions **cannot** be drawn on the performance of a particular framework just by using this data.

-**Where should I look to try and understand this data better?**
+**How can I understand this data better?**

-Take a look at the ["About"](https://perf-track.web.app/about) page, which goes into a lot more detail about the methodology and data of Perf Track.
+Take a look at the ["About"](https://perf-track.web.app/about) page, which goes into more detail about the methodology and data behind Perf Track.

-**Something looks wrong in the data.
-Can I open an issue?**
+**Something looks wrong, can I open an issue?**

 Yes please!